The Contrarian Sports Betting Method and System

 The concept relies on the premise that the majority of public perception is strongly influenced by the media and other brainwashing outlets.
 The media hype and sensationalism sells their services but is usually wrong more often than not especially with the intricate elements of sports betting.

 When the public is loaded on one side of a game, the “contrarian method” is betting the opposite side of public opinion.
 This strategy is considered smart wagering by the professionals or sharp bettors.

-Public perception versus sports books reality is where losers lack perspective.
+Contrarian sports betting: public perception versus sports books reality is where losers lack perspective.